nidnogg/wafamole-plusplus/README.md

 # tcc - WAF fuzzer
-A course completion project for the Computer Science course administered by the Federal University of Rio de Janeiro.
+A final year project for the Computer Science course administered by the Federal University of Rio de Janeiro.

 Based off [WAF-A-MoLE](https://github.com/AvalZ/WAF-A-MoLE), a *guided mutation-based fuzzer* for ML-based Web Application Firewalls, inspired by AFL and based on the [FuzzingBook](https://www.fuzzingbook.org) by Andreas Zeller et al.